 Overview

 Are humans the weakest link in cybersecurity?
-Using an economics perspective, this course will give you the latest insights into the behavior of users and cyber criminals, so that you can design the best responses to guard your organization against most critical risks.
+This course provides the latest insights into technology users and cybercriminals’ behavior, helping you design the best strategies to mitigate your most critical risks.

 What You'll Learn